Autumn Fires (and Green Shoots)

-Autumn Fires (and Green Shoots) is a solo album led by composer and pianist Django Bates which was recorded in 1994 and released on the JMT label.
+Autumn Fires (and Green Shoots) is a solo album by composer and pianist Django Bates which was recorded in 1994 and released on the JMT label.

 Reception

 AllMusic awarded the album 4 stars, stating "English pianist Django Bates has a crazy sense of humor, the ability to use dissonance and noise as a logical part of his music, and a fresh approach to group playing.
 On this CD, a solo piano outing, he is more subtle than on his group albums and the music takes a little while to cut loose".